sdc-china/IDA-doc/_posts/2018-01-15-test-case-management.md

   1. Click **Edit** button on the right of suite name.

-  2. Select the case steps to be copied
+  2. Select the case steps to be copied,in the popup menu  click **Copy** link.
     ![][test_case_step_copy]

 #### Cut case steps

   1. Click **Edit** button on the right of suite name.

-  2. Select the case steps to be cut, then click the
+  2. Select the case steps to be cut, in the popup menu  click **Cut** link.

      ![][test_case_step_cut_button]